 Liquid Aerator

 Liquid aeration involves spraying an enzymatic solution on your lawn that breaks down the thatch.
 This process may need many applications and can take months or years before overcoming the thatch problem.
-It's not the preferred method since it's not an immediate fix for soil compaction; however, its most significant benefit is it's the easiest to apply.
+It's not the preferred method since it's not an immediate fix for soil compaction; however, its most significant benefit is that it is the easiest to apply.

 How to Aerate Your Lawn With a Core Aerator